saurabkunwar/Data-Structure-and-Algorithm-in-C/README.md

 ## Technical Aspect

-Used C for implementing data structures.
+Used C for implementing various data structures and algorithms.
-Techniques like recurssion are used to solve binary search tree.